 What is left to play for on the final day of the Premier League season?

-Why Wolves and Spurs will want to avoid seventh place; Jamie Vardy nears Golden Boot at last; Kevin De Bruyne closes in on Thierry Henry's long-standing record
+Why Wolves and Spurs will want to avoid seventh place; Jamie Vardy nears Golden Boot at last; Kevin De Bruyne closes in on Thierry Henry's long-standing record; Eight Premier League games live on Sky Sports

 Premier League status, European places, the Golden Boot, an assists record, and some cold, hard cash... here's what's left to play for on the final day of the Premier League season on Sunday.